hawaii-desktop/hawaii-icon-theme/README.md

 This icon theme is derived from the work of others.

+The whole derivate work is licensed under the terms of the GNU LGPL v3 license.

 ### src/symbolic and src/cursors

 Symbolic icons are based on [Adwaita](https://git.gnome.org/browse/adwaita-icon-theme/) symbolic icons